AbdouMch/angular-best-practice/README.md

 - It is a best practice to separate third-party import and local import by an empty line
 - Prefer immutability than assigning or changing variables especially objects value directly.
 This help reducing bugs and guarantee change detection especially for array like onPush Angular hook
 - Try to keep functions/methods nice and short, and use smaller methods to clarify more complex code.
 Doing this makes the really easy to read
+- Use strict mode in the tsconfig.json.
+This reduces any several bugs related to lazy typing.
+And try to not abuse the use of any by creating the correct datatype for our variables